IVSoftware/IVSoftware.Portable.SQLiteMarkdown/IVSoftware.Portable.SQLiteMarkdown/README/observable-query-filter-source.md

   - The list is filtered in memory using the parsed expression
   - `FilteringState` transitions to `Active`

-Filtering is implicitly just works (IJW) — no manual trigger is required.
+Filtering works implicitly — no manual action is required (IJW) — no manual trigger is required.
 The debounce delay can be customized, but filtering is always asynchronous and deliberate.

 #### FilteringState.Ineligible